HelpMe-Pls/Life-Engineering/Frontend/CSS/CSS.md

 /*
 - The value `hsl(0deg 100% 50% / 0.5)` follows the format: `hsl(hdeg s% l% / a)`.
 You can drop the `deg` unit and it'll automatically infer to `deg`
 - h: Hue, the pigment we want to use (based on the Hue color wheel)
-- s: Saturation: garayscale: at 0%, there is no pigment in the color, and it's totally GRAY.
+- s: Saturation: grayscale: at 0%, there is no pigment in the color, and it's totally GRAY.
 At 100%, the color is as vibrant as possible.
 - l: Lightness: 0%, the color is pitch black.
 At 100%, the color is pure white.
-At 50%, the color is as vibrant as possible.
+At 50%, the color is as vivid as possible.
-- a: Alpha channel, optional, works like in RGB format */
+- a: Alpha channel, optional, works like in RGB format.
+*/
 ```